-He has defended a wide variety of criminal cases, ranging from simple misdemeanors such as drug possession, gun possession and assault and battery, to more complex felonies such as identity theft, drug trafficking and murder.
-He also maintains an active appellate practice, handling appeals in cases ranging from property destruction and murder in state court, to felon-in-possession and drug trafficking in federal court.
+He has defended a wide variety of criminal cases, ranging from simple misdemeanors such as drug possession, gun possession and assault and battery, to more complex felonies such as money laundering, drug trafficking and murder.
+He also maintains an active appellate practice, handling appeals in cases ranging from sexual assault and murder in state court, to gun and drug trafficking in federal court.

 Mr. Tumposky's strengths in both courtroom advocacy and legal research and writing, as well as his in-depth knowledge of the rules of evidence and procedure, allow him to offer a full array of services to his clients.
 Typically, he will first challenge a case on legal grounds, by moving to dismiss or to suppress physical evidence and any statements made to the police.
 He will then offer a vigorous defense at trial or reach a favorable outcome which, where possible, preserves a client's record and avoids jail time altogether.
 Finally, in the event that the trial outcome is unfavorable, he will fight to obtain a reversal of the conviction, either through a motion for new trial or through a direct appeal.

 He also represents clients in civil cases in both state and federal courts, at the trial and appellate level.
 He has tried cases to verdict in areas ranging from police misconduct and First Amendment violations, to employment discrimination and common law torts.
 He has also extracted favorable monetary settlements from municipal and state agencies, as well as private companies.